Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/326-dasharo-tools-suite.md

     wget https://3mdeb.com/open-source-firmware/{PATH} -O /tmp/coreboot.rom
     ```

-    > This is not only way to obtain binary.
-For example you can use `scp`.
+    > The above-described command is not the only way to obtain binary.
+For example, `scp` command might be used, too.

 1. Run the following command to flash the firmware: